The Family Man: Plot

-Jack later apologizes and grows closer to Annie and her baby brother, Josh, and realizes he never fell out of love with Kate.
+Jack later apologizes and realizes he never fell out of love with Kate.
 He comes to enjoy his family life and begins succeeding at his sales job.
 One day his former boss, Peter Lassiter, comes in to have a tire blowout fixed.
 Taking advantage of the chance meeting, Jack uses his business savvy to impress Lassiter, who invites Jack to his office, where Jack worked in his 'other' life.

 There, after a short interview, Lassiter offers him a position.
 While he is excited by the potential salary and other perks, including a lavish apartment in Manhattan, Kate is less certain.
 She expresses deep misgivings about raising their children in the city and leaving their old life behind, telling Jack that they should be thankful for the life they have.

 Jack returns home only to discover his plane ticket to London.
 Upon closer examination, he realizes that he did in fact take the flight, but then came back the next day to be with Kate.
-Reminded of Jack's choice, she reciprocates his feelings by telling Jack that she is prepared to follow him and move the family to the city in order to do just as Jack did for her.
+Reminded of Jack's choice, she reciprocates his feelings by telling Jack that she is prepared to follow him and move the family to the city to do just as Jack did for her.

 Jack encounters Cash at a grocery store and is frightened by the idea of leaving this life, which he now loves, behind.
 Cash reminds him that a glimpse, by definition, is an impermanent thing.
 Jack returns home again and watches over his children and then tries to stay awake while watching Kate sleep but eventually does fall asleep and wakes to find he has returned to his old life, on Christmas Day.

 Jack returns to the office to close the big acquisition deal, making plans to fly to Aspen to prevent it from failing, but first visits Kate, now an unmarried corporate lawyer, preparing to move to Paris.
-She only called him to return a box of his old possessions, and when Jack asks her to meet for coffee, she suggests that he look her up if he's ever in Paris.
+She only called him to return a box of his old possessions, and when Jack asks her to meet for coffee, she suggests that he look her up if he is ever in Paris.

 Jack chooses not to go to Aspen and instead chases after Kate to the airport and begs her to stay.
-She reacts with confusion, as their relationship has been over for more than a decade, and refuses.
+Confused, she refuses.
 Jack then describes in detail their life together and their children, saying it was a dream that seemed real and admitting that he can no longer conceive of a life without her.
 Intrigued, she eventually agrees to go with him for a coffee.
-From a distance, they are seen talking inaudibly and laughing over their coffees and their possible future.